Fact Sheets - Invasive Species

 The Asian giant hornet (AGH) is an invasive wasp native to Southeast Asia.
 AGH was recently detected in a small area of North America, but is not known to be established in that region.
 This insect is a concern to beekeepers because it can quickly destroy honey bee colonies.
 Stings can cause pain and swelling and are a health concern for people with bee or wasp allergies.
 At roughly 2 inches in length, AGH is the world's largest hornet.

 The brown marmorated stink bug (BMSB) was accidentally introduced into the eastern U.S. from Asia in the late 1990s and was first detected in Utah in 2012.
-BMSB can now be found in several northern Utah counties.
+BMSB now occurs in several northern Utah counties.
 BMSB can be a nuisance pest as it aggregates in large numbers, and it has a broad host range that includes fruit, vegetable, ornamental, and field crop plants.
-Be on the lookout for this invasive pest.

 Brown marmorated stink bug (BMSB) is an invasive insect that attacks fruit and vegetable crops in Utah.
 BMSB was first detected in Utah in 2012, and since 2017 it has caused damage to fruits and vegetables in some Northern Utah counties.
 More detailed monitoring and management strategies are included here.